thelastjosh/autonomous-art/commentaries.md

 Enacting itself as art is a marker of artistic quality and sophistication, but it is not the only marker of artistic quality in autonomous art.

 ## What else is assumed in the definition of autonomous art?

+In order to act to ensure its autonomy, an artwork must be able to act at all.
+That is, a work of autonomous art must possess some form of _agency_.

 Autonomy, as a condition of self-governance, requires at least some limited notion of "self".
 We refer to this limited notion of self as the artwork's _interior_ and the phenomenon as _interiority_, following two traditional usages of "interiority": to refer to pictorial representations of interior spaces, and to impute thoughts, emotions, and "human interiors" to art and art objects.
 Typically, the interior includes code and logic that determines the behavior of the art.